 Next up is the Science Building which is just south of the Moss Center.
 The science building, unlike Moss, carries the original blonde brick theme of the campus.
 It is home to a variety of classrooms and labs, as well as the departments of Biology, Chemistry, and Physics.
 A large lecture hall in the building is named the Frank Dodson Science Auditorium in honor of a former JSCC provost.
 The first photo is the north, main entrance side of the building.
 The second photo also shows the north side of the building, along with the courtyard it shares with the Moss Center (on the left of the photo) and the Jim and Janet Ayers Center for Health Sciences (in the center of the photo).

 The next set of photos are of the Jim and Janet Ayers Center for Health Sciences.
 The Ayers Center is the newest building on campus which opened in March 2017 and dedicated in a ceremony on September 12, 2017 (you can see photos of the dedication ceremony here).
 There are seven health-related programs at JSCC (in addition to nursing), and the Ayers Center is the home to all of them.
 The building has a variety of classrooms, department offices, and labs.
+The building has some 46,000 square feet of space and cost about $14.1 million to build.
+It opened in 2017 and was designed by the Memphis-based architectural firm Fleming Architects.

 Jim Ayers grew up in the West Tennessee Community of Parsons.
 He entered business and had a successful run in healthcare and real estate.
 Along with a partner, he bought the Farmers State Bank in 1984.
 They would go on to build the bank, renamed FirstBank into the largest independent bank in Tennessee.
 He started the Ayers Foundation in 1999 which has made substantial donations across the state including the Ayers Children’s Hospital in Jackson and the Ayers Institute at Vanderbilt University.
 He is an alumnus of the University of Memphis (then Memphis State University).
 He is also a member of the JSCC Board of Trustees.
 The Ayer’s Foundation is a big supporter of students in the region, funding scholarships for about 1,400 college students annually, about 200 of those attend JSCC.